futuregrid/cloud-metrics/README.md

 Eucalyptus Integration
 ----------------------

-To achieve this we are using 'cc.log' files.
+To achieve analysiz of eucalyptus data we are using 'cc.log' files.
 The needed information must be gathered while eucalyptus runs in 'EUCADEBUG' mode.

 We assume the following directory layout